markstringer-dti/markstringer-dti.github.io/dti.md

 But one of the points made by Norman Dixon in his book "The psychology of military incompetence" is that this is unfair for two reasons.

 Firstly, the selection process.
 This might not have been explicit, or  official.
-But the process by which officers rose to the most senior ranks in the British Army was one that actively discouraged innovation.
+But the process by which officers rose to the most senior ranks in the British Army was one that didn't think innovation was important.
 Initiative and a willingness to challenge to the status quo might be really useful in a wary.
 They're pretty dangerous qualities to encourage in the military in peacetime.
 The result was that the kind of people who were leading the British army were innovative, creative problem solvers.
 Indeed, they might have been exactly the opposite.

 Secondly, trench warfare was a hard problem.